imaginary-institute/hybrid-learning-design-toolkit/03-dimension-03-facilitation-equity-community-design-kit/hybrid-learning-presence-lens.md

 - **Before using Group Formation Guide**: Consider presence implications of group structures
 - **When troubleshooting**: Return to presence diagnosis to identify root causes

-The tool emphasizes that presence is co-created between instructors and students through a "presence pact" - a mutual agreement about how everyone will show up in the hybrid learning community.

-## Research Foundation

-Built on the Community of Inquiry framework's three presences, the tool addresses the fundamental challenge where remote students often feel like "second-class citizens" despite technological connectivity.
-Research reveals that facilitation quality, not technology sophistication, determines whether hybrid learning feels unified or fragmented.

-The framework recognizes that effective hybrid learning requires "equivalency" rather than identical experiences - equivalent opportunities for teaching, social, and cognitive presence across all participation modes.